Hello Bachata Fest Jack and Jill Competition

 3. Dance Divisions:

 a.
-The competition will consist of novice and intermediate divisions and judged on dancing the following styles: Sensual/Urban and Dominican Bachata.
+The competition will consist of Open level, novice, and intermediate divisions and judged on dancing the following styles: Sensual/Urban and Dominican Bachata.
+For 2025 only the Open Level division will be available.

 4. Random Partner Selection (Jack & Jill Format):